Last Updated on March 12, 2021 by Gaia Zol

 Lorenzo Ghiberti was born in Florence Italy in 1381 as Lorenzo di Bartolo.
-His father was Bartoluccio Ghiberti, a trained artist and goldsmith who taught his son the gold trade early on in life.
-Like Brunelleschi he was trained as a goldsmith in Florence by Bartoluccio de Michele.
-Ghiberti was an adept artist, writer, architect, and humanist theologist whose unique sculptural style influenced the works of the High Renaissance.
-Despite his considerable artistic skill no mention was made of his work as a goldsmith, even though several small objects have been attributed to him.
-In 1400 the bubonic plague and the accompanying civil discord struck Florence and Ghiberti was forced to relocate to Romagna.
-For a year he assisted another artist in the completion of wall frescoes of the castle of Carlo Malatesta.
+His father was Bartoluccio Ghiberti, a trained artist and goldsmith.
+He taught his son the gold trade.
+Ghiberti trained as a goldsmith in Florence in the workshop of Bartoluccio de Michele.
+Ghiberti was an adept artist, writer, architect, and humanist theologist.
+His unique sculptural style influenced the works of the High Renaissance.
+In 1400 the bubonic plague struck Florence and Ghiberti relocated to Romagna.

-Among his other commissions Ghiberti still worked making jewelry and medallions for wealthy and powerful people including Giovanni, Pope Martin, and Pope Eugenius.
-He also worked on stain and painted glass windows for various cathedrals.
-He also studied humanist theologies and wrote many short works explaining how the human form should be depicted in art.
-Lorenzo Ghiberti only had one son, Bonaccorso, who produced art after his father’s design.
+Ghiberti also studied humanist theologies and wrote many short works explaining how the human form should be depicted in art.
+Lorenzo Ghiberti only had one son, Bonaccorso, who was also an artist.
 Bonaccorso died quite young and his potential was never realized.
-Lorenzo himself died in 1444, leaving behind him a legacy of quality workmanship married with impeccable design techniques.
+Lorenzo himself died in 1444, leaving behind him a legacy.

 Donatello is responsible for yet another trend in art.
 The equestrian sculpture.
-Prior to Donatello’s creation of the equestrian sculpture Gattamelata in 1443, equestrian statues were the sole prerogative of the ruling class.
-Despite the resounding scandal that accompanied the creation of the horse and rider sculpture Donatello’s work was well received and even before its official unveiling he had offers to make other versions of the sculpture.
-The modern equestrian sculpture as we know it today was popularized and is entirely indebted to Donatello.
+Prior to him, equestrian statues were the sole prerogative of the ruling class.
+The modern equestrian sculpture is due to Donatello’s work.

-The last two years of Donatello’s life were spent designing pulpits for San Lorenzo in the style which was most approved by viewers of the day.
-He became ill and died before their completion in 1466, having not fully realized the extent of his artistic potential.
-However, Donatello’s sculptures would serve as the model which all artists of the High Renaissance would work from.
-His techniques and visions would be refined to the point of excellence.
+The last two years of Donatello’s life were spent designing pulpits for San Lorenzo.
+He fell ill and died before their completion in 1466.
+However, Donatello’s sculptures would serve as the model for artists of the High Renaissance.
+He was an example.

 Written By: Jamie Sue Austin